GNUfault/CINU/README.md

 # CINU
-CINU (pronouced SEE-NEW) is a custom microkernel in C and assembly
+Custom kernel in C and assembly.